 The first half of the 2010s was like a yoyo: up and downs between Premier League and Championship.
 The best moment was Bobby Zamora's magical goal in the final minute in the play-off final at Wembley in 2014.
 Fig 14.
 On trains, pubs and nightclubs around West London was sung "Oh Bobby Zamora" all night.

 The new Training Centre Warren Farm is provides the opportunity for more own grown players in the club - the promising youth is staying.
 The more people who come in contact with the club also means that fans base widens.
 Unfortunately, a large Nimby-resistance in the area has led to questions about the plan can become a reality.
 Building permit was granted in September 2015 and the club will go ahead after the proceedings have been approved by a High Court judge in spring 2017.
-It is still unclear when construction starts.
-Fig 41
+Which happened but was appealed at once.
+It is very unclear when and if construction starts to be realized.
+Fig 43.

 When teams were formed in the 19:th century it was common practice to take the name of the city or borough where the team came from.
 QPR however took their name from the highly regarded Queen's Park.
 If they would have taken the name of the borough they came from, they would today be known as Chelsea.